Gilbert (lunar crater)

+Having a highly eroded rim, estimating the depth of Gilbert is somewhat arbitrary, but topographic data obtained during the Apollo missions allows estimation of a depth of at least 1.7 km around most of the rim.

+The crater's name was approved by the IAU in 1964.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Gilbert.

 The following craters have been renamed by the IAU.